Clustered and Non-Clustered Implementations

 -------------------------------------------------------------------

-Equality Seek O(log n) Direct lookup
+Equality Seek O(log n) Direct lookup by key

 Range Query O(log n + k) k = number of rows returned

-Insert O(log n) Includes potential page splits
+Insert O(log n) May cause page split

-Delete O(log n) Includes potential page merges
+Delete O(log n) May cause page merge

 Clustered Indexes